 Piercers are NOT all alike; there is a very large differential in training, skills, abilities, ethics, and more between them.
 Delve into my blog for MANY pictures of those who did not choose their piercer carefully enough!

-Note that I normally pierce regularly the US and post my tour cities and dates on the Appointments page.
-However, due to the global pandemic, I'm not currently traveling--though I do plan to return to it.
-Unfortunately, I'm not sure when that will be.
-If you can't wait for me, you should visit one of my recommended colleagues.
+I pierce regularly the US and post my tour cities and dates on the Appointments page.
+If you can't get to me me, you should visit one of my recommended colleagues.

 Other advice aside, one of the best things you can do to make good decisions about piercings is to read The Piercing Bible.
 You'll then be well qualified to evaluate and select a safe piercer who will do a great job.
 In fact, (unfortunately) you'll have a lot more knowledge than some "professional" piercers who are practicing in the field!